-With trademark agencies, wordmarks and logos are welcome guests.
+For trademark agencies, wordmarks and logos are welcome guests.
 These trademarks are generally accepted unless they have distinctiveness issues.

-Signs that are less traditional, on the other hand, have a much harder time.
+Less traditional signs however, have a much harder time.
 A color mark, a sound, films and decorations that appear in variants have a lot of hurdles to take before they are accepted, at least in the EU.

 And once accepted, the use requirement lurks.
 These use requirements killed the three stripes of adidas (registered as vertical stripes): the Court saw no use of these three vertical stripes on products.
 Variants were not seen as genuine trademark use.
 Whereas in the real world experiences are increasingly becoming 5-dimensional in which image, sound, smell and feeling play a part in a (brand) experience, this appears to be difficult to claim through trademark law.